Ayoreo: Groups in voluntary isolation

-There are about 100 uncontacted Ayoreo in 6 to 7 groups today, including the Ayoreo-Totobiegosode.
+As of 2013, there were about 100 uncontacted Ayoreo in 6 to 7 groups, including the Ayoreo-Totobiegosode.
 They are the only extant uncontacted tribes in South America not living in the Amazon.
 Three groups are in the Northern region of the Gran Chaco on the border of Bolivia and Paraguay in the areas of Médanos del Chaco National Park, Defensores del Chaco National Park, and Chovoreca.
 The other three to four groups are in the Southern region of the territory.

-UNAP (Unión Nativa Ayoreo del Paraguay) lists six threats to Ayoreo living in voluntary isolation: cattle farming and deforestation, sale and allocation of Ayoreo territory, searches for oil, missionaries seeking contact, illegal collection of territory resources, and violation of territory by various groups.
-Cattle farming and the subsequent deforestation is often illegal, destroys territory and resources such as water, and increases the chance of unwanted contact.
-Various laws give the Ayoreo the right to ownership over the land they live on, which prohibits people from entering or selling the land, yet about eight million hectares is still redistributed.
-Owners often claim no one lives on their land despite evidence proving otherwise.
-Oil testing on Ayoreo disturbs the people there, risks contact, and violates the Ayoreo’s right to consultation and land ownership.
-By trying to evangelize the Ayoreo, missionaries risk spreading diseases and violate laws protecting indigenous peoples from contact.
-The collection of resources takes necessities from the people living in the territory and risks contact.
-The violation of territories occurs when groups enter Ayoreo land without permission, creating a great risk of contact, and can displace the people living there.
+UNAP (Unión Nativa Ayoreo del Paraguay) lists six threats to Ayoreo living in voluntary isolation: cattle farming and deforestation, sale and allocation of Ayoreo territory, searches for oil, missionaries seeking contact, collection of resources from their territories (illegal under Paraguayan law), and violation of their territory by various groups.
+Cattle farming and the subsequent deforestation is often illegal under Paraguayan law, destroys territory and resources such as water, and increases the chance of unwanted contact.
+Various Paraguayan laws give the Ayoreo the right to ownership over the land they live on, which prohibits people from entering or selling the land, yet about eight million hectares is still redistributed.
+People with title to the land according to the law of Paraguay often claim no one lives on their land, despite evidence proving otherwise.
+Oil testing on Ayoreo territory reportedly disturbs the people there, risks contact, and violates the Ayoreo’s right to consultation and land ownership.
+By trying to evangelize the Ayoreo, missionaries risk spreading diseases and violate Paraguayan laws protecting indigenous peoples from contact.
+UNAP says the collection of resources takes necessities from the people living in the territory, while entry into Ayoreo land can displace the people living there, with both activities creating risk of contact.

 The Areguede’urasade

-Seventeen Ayoreo-Totobiegosode people made contact in 2004 due to extensive deforestation in their territory and are now in a stage of initial contact.
+Seventeen Ayoreo-Totobiegosode people made contact in 2004 due to extensive deforestation in their territory.
 The group called themselves Areguede’urasade, meaning the band of Areguede.
-While they were living in the forest, they struggled to avoid contact, forced to flee from any sign of outsiders and had to communicate by whistles to keep from being heard.
+While they were living in the forest, they struggled to avoid contact, forced to flee from any sign of outsiders, and had to communicate by whistles to keep from being heard.
 They sometimes had to camp in the small patches of forest remaining around cattle pastures.
-Lucas Bessire recorded one story of the time before contact from a member of the Areguede’urasade that reflects the traumatic experience the people suffered:“We saw tracks.
+Lucas Bessire recorded one story of the time before contact from a member of the Areguede’urasade describing traumatic experiences:“We saw tracks.
 Cojñone [the Ayoreo term for a white people], Strangers.
 Where?
 It was hot.
 We ran far.
 Faaar.
 Swollen tongues.
 We cried.
 Crawling low.
 A water tank.
 It was full.
 One Cojnoi.
 Fat.
 A red shirt.
 Blood in the water.
 Trembling underneath.
 We ran.”The Areguede’urasade were contacted by another group of Totobiegosode who were sedentarized in 1986 by the New Tribes Mission.
 When the two tribes became one, the Areguede’urasade were forced to give up their culture, convert to Christianity, and perform servile tasks for the initial Totobiegosode group.
 Significant health issues were seen among members as a result of their treatment after contact.